- John Appleby made bold predictions on HANA.

 The primary point of this article was for Appleby to distract the reader from the fact that the BW-EML benchmark has been rigged to make HANA look far more effective than it is.
 And Appleby entirely misleads his readers leaving out critical information so he can engineer his desired conclusion.
 Appleby fills the article with paragraphs that don’t have to do with the benchmark, and the overall article has the distinct feel of someone tapdancing around the real issue.

 This article receives an accuracy of 0 out of 10.
 It is intended to mislead readers as to a new rigged benchmark by SAP.

 Neither this article nor any other article on the Brightwork website is paid for by a software vendor, including Oracle, SAP or their competitors.
 As part of our commitment to publishing independent, unbiased research; no paid media placements, commissions or incentives of any nature are allowed.

-There is a great quote which our research supports on the usage of HANA below from this article.
+There is a great quote in which our research supports the usage of HANA below from this article.